 When teachers are inspired, students benefit.
-The Don Quixote Fellowship supports idealistic, romantic, creative, impractical, adventurous projects born of teachers’ passions.
+The Don Quixote Fellowships supports idealistic, romantic, creative, impractical, adventurous projects born of teachers’ passions.

 Projects can, but need not, be related to classroom practice: a science teacher might study Inuit poetry in Alaska or a pre-K teacher might carve a fifteen-foot marble sculpture.
 We are looking for applicants who use ingenuity in planning an original experience.

 Applications for the 2020 Don Quixote Fellowships are now being accepted.
 The deadline to apply is December 15, 2019.

 Jasper DeAntonio, Urban Assembly School for Law and Justice

 Jasper DeAntonio’s math students use statistics to analyze the effects of New York’s built environment.
 His fellowship will fund research on urban design and civic engagement in three European cities—Stockholm, Copenhagen, and Amsterdam—creating a dataset that will serve as a basis of comparison for future classroom inquiries.

 Julissa Llosa, a teacher of art and special education, has been taking students on outdoor overnight trips for several years.
 Her fellowship will take her to seven national parks in the Rocky Mountains and Colorado Plateau, where she will sharpen her wilderness skills, deepen her appreciation of nature, and gather stories to share with her students.

 Learning Dance Techniques in Brazil

 Megan Minturn teaches dance in a public school, leads her own dance company, and dances with two others.
 Having previously studied sabar dance in Senegal and salsa in Cuba, her fellowship will allow her to study orixá dance, capoeira, and Silvestre technique in Brazil.

 David Harvey, The Dalton School